hbctraining/DGE_workshop/lessons/09b_sleuth.md

   <img src="../img/sleuth_mov10_density_no_filter.png" width="400"/>
 </p>

-As we know, most genes have few counts, but we filter these genes prior to performing DE analysis.
+**Count distributions:** As we know, most genes have few counts, but we filter these genes prior to performing DE analysis.
 If we want to look at the distributions of the filtered genes used for DE analysis, we could change the `use_filtered` argument to `TRUE`.

 ```r
 plot_group_density(oe,